-If the law is ultimately not extended for 2014, the IRA distribution would not qualify for exclusion from gross income, but the gift would qualify for an income tax charitable deduction, subject to the applicable limitations on charitable deductions.
-Therefore, if you need to take your required minimum distribution for 2014 and want to make a charitable gift of that amount, then arranging for it to be directly contributed to your favorite charity in accordance with the above requirements should not adversely impact you and may be beneficial if the provision is extended for 2014.
+Because this provision has not been extended, the IRA distribution would not qualify for exclusion from gross income, but the gift would qualify for an income tax charitable deduction, subject to the applicable limitations on charitable deductions.
+Therefore, if you need to take your required minimum distribution for 2015 and want to make a charitable gift of that amount, then arranging for it to be directly contributed to your favorite charity in accordance with the above requirements should not adversely impact you and may be beneficial if the provision is extended for 2015 and future years.

-In addition to the above planning ideas, consider the following before 2014 is over:
+In addition to the above planning ideas, consider the following before the end of 2015: